How well can you speak and understand French? By taking the French proficiency test, you can know your accurate level of fluency and competence.

 Another French language placement test for non-native French speakers is the Test de Connaissance du Français (TCF).

-The CIEP (Centre international d’études pédagogiques), an organization under the French Ministry of Education, oversees the TCF.
-The French Ministry of Education has granted its accreditation.
+The CIEP (Centre International d’études pédagogiques), an organization under the French Ministry of Education, oversees the TCF and has accredited it.

 Like TEF, it has gained wide acceptance for jobs, academic admissions, and immigration.

 Regardless of nationality or mother tongue, anyone aged 16 and above can take TCF Canada.
-The test confirms your French language skills for different objectives.
-For instance, immigration to France, Quebec, and Canada.
+The test confirms your French language skills for different objectives, such as immigration to France, Quebec, and Canada.

 TCF has four versions to address diverse needs.